tonyatoms/MPDC_site/content/en/board.md

 Having experienced rampant gentrification in Lakeview and Bucktown, I feel if we don’t get ahead of the curve in McKinley Park, none of us will be living here 20 years from now.

-## Sandra Ramirez

-I am a resident of Mckinley Park and meet the requirements.
-I grew up in McKinley Park in the 90's and 2000's and recently returned to reside in the neighborhood in 2018.
-My immediate family also lives in the area, making it a very important and personal community to me.
-I have skills and experience that I would proudly share with this organization.
-I believe McKinley Park is a wonderful community with amazing potential and I am committed to helping MPDC continue its mission.

-Short Bio:
-Sandra Ramirez- Director of Development, Alivio Medical Center Ms. Ramirez is responsible for developing and executing strategies to meet Alivio Medical Centers’ objectives for grants, fundraising and communication.
-In 2016, Sandra came to Alivio with over 18 years of managerial experience and demonstrated her skillset by taking the lead on complex projects in collaboration with the Executive Team.
-Sandra has effectively secured and maintained a government grants portfolio of $4.7 Million in the current fiscal year alone as well as $910,000 in private funding.
-Sandra has demonstrated leadership and true passion for Alivio’s mission.
-Ms. Ramirez has been engaged with community partners and organizations that serve Alivio’s service area and her beloved Southwest side neighborhoods.
-She has advocated for access to healthcare as well as immigrant rights.
-Sandra served as the Fiesta Del Sol (FDS) Chairperson 2018-2020.
-FDS is an annual fundraising event organized by Pilsen Neighbors Community Council, a non-profit organization located in the heart of Pilsen in Chicago, IL.
-Sandra grew up in Bridgeport and McKinley Park and attended Evergreen Academy and Kelly High School.
-A proud daughter of a Mexican immigrant, Sandra was raised in an environment that feared deportation, lacked insurance and a lack of bilingual, culturally competent medical care.
-Nevertheless, Sandra earned her Bachelor’s in Psychology from National Louis University. \

 ## Anthony Wojtal

 A Chicago native and a McKinley Park resident for the past two-and-a-half years, I am a recent graduate of DePaul University’s MBA program and for the past 7 years have worked for Chicago Public Schools’ Office of Budget & Grants Management where I am currently a Budget Manager.